 He had been thinking deeply the past two days on war.
 Why do men plunder at the risk of death?
 Why can’t they be satisfied with what they earn from honest living?
 But, then, he realized that as a blacksmith he had benefited greatly from the forging of weapons.
 Perhaps, only children were truly innocent of complicity.

 His hammer laid at his side.
-Its function from making swords to making rocks had changed, but its purpose to make weapons had not.
+Its function had changed from making swords to making rocks, but its purpose to make weapons had not.
 Soon, men would be killing each other.
 Though, he had seen murals and listened to tales, he doubted his picture of battle would prove close to real.
 He was terrified, yet he couldn’t deny he felt more alive than ever before.

 Javad came to Farhad and said, “Come Farhad, the enemy can be seen.
 There are many.”